paesslerdavid/PRTG-API-v2-Grafana-Plugin/README.md

 A native Grafana datasource plugin for PRTG Network Monitor API v2, providing seamless integration between PRTG and Grafana for monitoring and visualization.

+## Attribution

+This plugin is derived from the original dashboard concept created by [stylersnico](https://github.com/stylersnico/PRTG-API-v2-Grafana-Dashboard/) and has been converted into a native Grafana datasource plugin for better integration and functionality.

 ## Features

 - **Native Integration**: Direct connection to PRTG API v2 without external dependencies